Configurable Objects and Their Associations

 Site Description

-Sites are meant to represent physical locations and are an object used to group WAN and LAN networks together.
+Sites represent physical locations and serve as objects for grouping WAN and LAN networks.
 WAN Forwarding and LAN Relay deployment options are configured here.

 Site Associations

-WANs and LANs are linked to sites and are created within the site.
+WANs and LANs are linked to Sites and created within them.

-Policies are assigned to WANs and LANs within the Site.
+Policies are assigned to WANs and LANs within a Site.

-Custom Block pages are assigned to WANs within the site.
+Custom block pages are assigned to WANs within a Site.

 Profiles